best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Using classes for unit tests has many additional benefits, allowing reuse of the same logic either by class inheritance, or through fixtures.
 Similar to fixtures,
-you are able to use the same pieces of logic through class inheritance in python.
+you can use the same pieces of logic through class inheritance in python.
 Note that it is easier to mix up and link unit tests when using class inheritance.
 The following code block demonstrates an example of class inheritance which will inherit both the variable and the `test_var_positive` unit test, meaning three unit tests are run.